-For some people, it is a matter of honour to cover the whole distance from the doorstep of their home to their final destination by bike.
+For some people, covering the whole distance from the doorstep of their home to their final destination by bike is an honor.
 But I want to ride my bike where I want to ride it and, if possible, skip some boring stretches and save some time, especially when my time is limited.

-I had my fair share of taking bikes on planes, trains, buses.
-Sometimes my friends say that I travel more WITH the bike than BY bike.
+I have had my fair share of taking bikes on planes, trains, and buses.
+Sometimes, my friends say that I travel more with the bike than by bike.

-It is sometimes not only exhausting but also costly.
-If you are travelling around Europe, Flixbus can be your ally for cheap and uncomplicated transportation of your bicycle.
+It can sometimes be exhausting and costly.
+If you travel around Europe, Flixbus can be your ally for cheap and uncomplicated bicycle transportation.

-Flixbus is maybe not the fastest and not the most comfortable carrier, yet their policy is super bike-friendly.
+Flixbus may not be the fastest or most comfortable carrier, yet their policy is quite bike-friendly.

-For a range of routes, they use bike racks, so you can transport your bike on the back of the bus without having to disassemble and pack it.
+They use bike racks for a range of routes, so you can transport your bike on the back of the bus without disassembling and packing it.
 It saves you some time and effort.
-I’ve read about theft attempts of bikes transported this way, when the buses stopped in the city centre, so better use a lock to secure your bike.
+I’ve read about theft attempts of bikes transported this way when the buses stopped in the city centre, so you better use a lock to secure your bike.

-Keep in mind that this service is only offered from March to November and only on selected routes.
-If this service is not available, you can still transport your bike in the luggage compartment.
-It will, however, require you to contact the customer service first and check if the selected bus has enough space.
+Remember that this service is only offered from March to November and only on selected routes.
+You can still transport your bike in the luggage compartment if this service is unavailable.
+However, you must contact customer service first to check if the selected bus has enough space.

 Routes